Even with yellow leaves, your sweet pea plant can be salvaged.

 How to revive?

-Choose a location that protects plant from high temperatures.
-You can use a shade cloth to avoid scorching sunlight or shift the pot indoors.
+Choose a location that protects the plant from high temperatures.
+Use a shade cloth to avoid scorching sunlight, or shift the pot indoors.

 8. Pests & Diseases

-Mosaic virus, Powdery mildew, Spotted wilt and Ramularia leaf spot are fungal infections that can result in yellowing of sweet pea plant.
+Mosaic virus, Powdery mildew, Spotted wilt, and Ramularia leaf spot are fungal infections that can result in the yellowing of sweet pea plants.

-Depending on the infestation, you will find yellowing, mottling, circular or greyish white spots on leaves.
+Depending on the infestation, you will find yellowing, mottling, circular, or greyish-white spots on the leaves.

 How to revive?

-Diagnose the plant disease or infestation and use fungicide available in the market to get rid of them.
+Diagnose the plant disease or infestation and use fungicides available to remove them.

 How to Prevent Yellow Leaves on Sweet Peas?

-Though not so serious, above mentioned causes can results in unhealthy sweet pea plant.
+Though not so severe, the causes, as mentioned earlier, can result in unhealthy sweet pea plants.

-In most cases you plant can be salvaged but there can also be rare cases that can turn the plant fatal.
+In most cases, you can salvage your plant, but there can also be rare instances that may prove fatal for the plant.

-Instead, if you practice healthy gardening, sweet pea plant will gift you back by beautifying your space.
+Instead, if you practice healthy gardening, sweet pea plants will gift you back by beautifying your space.

-Remember this: Overwatering is one of the common reasons why sweet peas leaves are turning yellow.
+Remember this: Overwatering is one of the common reasons why sweet pea leaves turn yellow.
 Avoid it.

-- Also, growing soil must effectively retain moisture.
+• Also, growing soil must effectively retain moisture.
 You can add coconut coir to the garden soil.
-It can hold moisture for longer time.
+It can hold moisture for a longer time.

-- Sweet peas need full sun to thrive.
-Else, you might see discoloured leaves.
+• Sweet peas need full sun to thrive.
+Else, you might see discolored leaves.

-- Container should be big enough to avoid root bound and a drainage hole that lets excess water out.
+• The container should be big enough to avoid root-bound and a drainage hole that lets excess water out.

 Note: Water sweet peas plant only when the soil is dry by 1 inch.
 You can check it by inserting your index finger into the growing medium.